steiner-de/aptiq_interview/docs/README.md

 # Alternative Execution
   1. Ensure Python is installed on the operating system
   2. Clone the GitHub repository - gh repo clone steiner-de/aptiq_interview
-  3. Open the IDE of your choice and open the GitHub project
-  4. Open the terminal/command prompt and navigate to the repository location
+  3. Open the terminal/command prompt and navigate to the repository location
-  5. In the terminal execute the following command 'pip install -r requirements.txt'
+  4. In the terminal/command prompt execute the following command 'pip install -r requirements.txt'
+  5. From the terminal/command prompt execute the following command
+    a.
+Option 1: Execute from the terminal (Unix/MacOS)
+        - python3 /src/main.py
+    b.
+Option 2: Execute from the command line (windows)
+        - python3 src/main.py
-  6. In the IDE run the /src/main.py file
+    c.
+Option 3: In the IDE run the /src/main.py file
-  7. Output json file will be located in the /src/ directory
+  6. Output json file will be located in the /src/ directory